Author Archives: eejm

 Louis had one full elder sister and one full younger sister:

 Louis succeeded his father as Duke of Orléans at the age of three.
-Although his descent from the French ruling line was somewhat distant, Louis was aware of his close proximity to the throne should the main Valois line become extinct.
+Although his descent from the French ruling line was somewhat distant, Louis was aware of his proximity to the throne should the main Valois line become extinct.

 On September 8, 1476, 14-year-old Louis married 12-year-old Jeanne of France, daughter of King Louis XI of France.
 This was a political union arranged by King Louis XI, possibly to secure the succession due to the ill health of his heir, the future King Charles VIII of France.
 The marriage was unhappy, the couple lived apart, and there were no children.

 King Louis XI died in 1483, leaving his 13-year-old son Charles VIII as king.
 Louis of Orléans was eager to dissolve his marriage with Jeanne as it now lacked importance due to the presumption that Charles would provide his own heirs.
 Nevertheless, Louis unsuccessfully attempted to join Charles’ sister Anne de Beaujeu as regent in 1484, ending in Anne’s arrest of Louis.
-Louis’ request to divorce Jeanne (Anne de Beaujeu’s sister) and marry Anne of Brittany, the heiress of the Duchy of Brittany was declined by the pope.
+Louis’ request to divorce Jeanne (Anne de Beaujeu’s sister) and marry Anne of Brittany, the heiress of the Duchy of Brittany, was declined by the Pope.

 Louis escaped and joined several nobles against royal forces.
 His comrades included Francis II, Duke of Brittany (his intended fiancee’s father), Prince Jean of Orange, and Rene, Duke of Lorraine.
-The nobles held on for three years, after which time Francis died and Louis was captured.
+The nobles held on for three years, after which Francis died and Louis was captured.
 During Louis’ captivity, Charles VIII married Francis’ daughter Anne, the new Duchess of Brittany, by force.
 Louis was pardoned by Charles in 1491 and joined the King on his failed Italian campaigns.

 King Charles VIII died unexpectedly in 1498.
 Although he and Anne had had several children, none survived him, allowing Louis’ succession as King Louis XII of France.
 Eager to gain control of Anne’s funds and territories, Louis again attempted to annul his marriage to Jeanne.
 Unable to prove with any documented evidence his close relation to Jeanne (they were distant cousins) or his young age at the time of their marriage, Louis claimed that the marriage was unconsummated due to witchcraft and a deformity on Jeanne’s part.
 Although Jeanne fought admirably to save her reputation, Pope Alexander VI ruled in favor of Louis and granted the annulment.
 After her marriage was annulled, Jeanne founded the monastic Order of the Sisters of the Annunciation of Mary and was canonized as a saint in 1950.